KTH/kth-node-formlib/README.md

     }, false)
     if (isDirty) {
-      // try set custom message if browser supports it var msg = 'Are you sure you want to discard your edits?) event.returnValue = event.originalEvent.returnValue = msg
+      // try set custom message if browser supports it var msg = 'Are you sure you want to discard your edits?' event.returnValue = event.originalEvent.returnValue = msg
       return msg
     }